rbracewell/awsmeetup20180425/README.md

 * Using Lambda: record custom metrics to Cloudwatch

 # WARNING
-## _Running the below steps will incur AWS changes without your account_
+## _Running the below steps will incur AWS changes within your account_

 ## Pre-requisites
 * Config and Cloudformation StackSets must not already be enabled